 The user interface must, at a minimum, provide the user with a list of AWIS PCMSs in the field, location information for each AWIS PCMS, and a real-time on-board display of the message in the field.
 Control options must, at a minimum, provide the user the ability to change the on-board messages and flash rate.

-Replace the headings and paragraphs of Section 12-4 with: 12-4 MAINTAINING TRAFFIC
+Replace Section 12-4 with: 12-4 MAINTAINING TRAFFIC